wagtail/rfcs/text/090-sustainability-roadmap.md

 As a median, average, or other measure of the statistical distribution of scores of Wagtail websites.

 The score would be a yet-to-be implemented measurement of how well a website conforms with the [Web Sustainability Guidelines (WSG)](https://w3c.github.io/sustyweb/).
 At its most basic, it could be a count of how many WSG success criteria are "passed".
-3. **Number of Wagtail websites with a Net Zero target**.

 The WSG aren’t well established yet, so this would require a lot of R&D work, and collaboration with the community group behind the guidelines.